nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 - Drift detectors are decision algorithms on data-time-pairs that determine whether there is drift

-- A drift detection model is accurate or valid when:
+- Accurate drift detection model if:
-  - The algorithm will always make the right decision is we just provide enough data
+  - The algorithm always makes the right decision if we provide enough data
-  - We can control the chance of false positives independent of the stream.
+  - Can control the chance of false positives independent of the stream.

-- Drift detection is typically applied in a streaming setting where data points arrive over time, and a sample is analyzed within a time window
+- Drift detection is typically applied in a streaming setting where data points arrive over time

+- Samples are analyzed within a time window

 Note:  False Positive: Type 1 error.
 A valid drift detector should allow you to set and bound the probability of raising a false alarm — detecting drift when in reality there